 And both over-preparing and under-preparing are bad.

 We liken an over-preparing to baking a birthday cake every day of the year, just in case it's your birthday.

+It's a lot of effort for us.
+A lot of material invested.
 A lot of uneaten cake gets thrown away.

 Video preview might come up slower each time.